magnumresearchgroup/bash_gen/README.md

 <br><br>
 This is where the generation actually happens.
 In the instance that you want to match a particular distribution, make sure you pass in the `max_commands` parameter when using the `generate_commands` method.

+Here we provide the python script for generating bash command with chatGPT and also the corresponding English in `chatGPT_generate.py`

 ## References

 If you use this repository, please consider citing: